 5. If you are utilizing Demandbase Tag for advertising, you will also need to confirm that the advertising pixels inside of the Tag are firing properly.
 In the Network tab, search for 'pixel' (see blue box below).
 In the search results, you should see two pixels firing.
 If you do not see any pixels in the search results, then your Tag is missing them and you will need to contact Demandbase to add them to your Tag.
 Otherwise, you can move on to step 6.

-6. For both of these pixels, you will want to click into them to confirm that the status code is green.
+6. For both of these pixels, you click into them to confirm that the status code is green.
 If the status is red for any of them, then your pixel/s are invalid.
 You will need to contact Demandbase to replace these pixels for you.
 If the status code is green, then you're all set - you've successfully confirmed that Demandbase Tag is firing properly on your page!